Ashgrove, Queensland: Geography

+Ashgrove is located approximately 5.1 km by road north-west of the Brisbane GPO.
+Ashgrove is known for its Ashgrovian houses built in the 1920s and 1930s, a type of Queenslander architecture characterised by an asymmetrical pyramid roof, multiple gables, verandahs and batten skirts.

 Dorrington (originally named the suburb of Oakleigh until 1946) and St Johns Wood were suburbs in their own right until they were absorbed into Ashgrove in 1975.
 To this day these neighbourhood names are still in common use, as many residents still associate their residence locations with these former names.

 History

 Ashgrove's native name is 'Kallindarbin' and was originally inhabited by the indigenous 'Turrbal' or 'Duke of York clan'.
 The main thoroughfare, Waterworks Road, was built on a Turrbal pathway that led to Mount Coot-tha, a place of the 'Honey-Bee Dreaming' and to the Enoggera Reservoir.
 The first sales of freehold land commenced in 1856, and ceased in 1875 when all available land was sold.
 Soon after sale of land stopped, the first school (the Ashgrove State School) and post office was established.

 The area remained primarily a farming district until the end of the 19th century, when growth accelerated with the sale of land which housed one of the first homesteads in the area, the 'Granite House' in the area still known as St Johns Wood.

 Ashgrove State School opened on 22 January 1877.
 A preschool centre was attached on 2 May 1944.